-Choosing surrogacy to grow your family is an exciting decision for intended parents.
+Choosing surrogacy in Alaska to grow your family is an exciting decision for intended parents.
 For women considering becoming surrogate mothers, the choice can be extremely fulfilling.
 Starting the surrogacy process, though, can be a bit daunting without an experienced surrogacy agency to help you navigate the milestones.
-As one of the most experienced surrogacy agencies in the U.S., Circle Surrogacy guides people in Anchorage, Juneau, and throughout Alaska during their surrogacy journey.
+As one of the most experienced surrogacy agencies in the U.S., Circle Surrogacy guides people in Anchorage, Juneau, and throughout Alaska during their surrogacy journeys.

 Alaska currently has no laws regulating surrogacy, but it does have an established surrogacy process that intended parents can follow with the help of a surrogacy agency or independently.
 The courts are generally favorable to the surrogacy process, and surrogacy professionals have established safe, agreed-upon procedures for the process in the state.

 People considering surrogacy as a family-building option include couples and individuals from a variety of backgrounds, ages, and sexual orientations.

 Intended parents in Alaska we work with may be:

 • Heterosexual couples who have struggled with infertility

 • Intended mothers who are unable to carry a child

 • Intended parents who have a genetic defect or health condition they don't want to pass onto a child